 “A diversified labour force will benefit all sections of the industry,” says Andrew.
 “One woman was with us for seven years, doing finishing work and drafting work on the computer, and she moved on to become a Drafter.
 We had an Administrator in the business as well, who has moved on to another administration job.
 I am seeing more and more women doing labour work on construction sites.”

 Andrew believes there will be a big increase in women in the trades in the future, especially in business management.
-“There are many husband and wife teams where husband still does the traditional hammer and nail role and the wife handles the books, schedules the tradespeople on a job and makes sure things are running on time and on budget.
+“There are many husband and wife teams where the husband does the traditional hammer and nail role and the wife handles the books, schedules the tradespeople on a job and makes sure things are running on time and on budget.

-For more information about Ravenwood Stairways, call 902-853-3037.
+FOR MORE INFORMATION about Ravenwood Stairways, call 902-853-3037.